bag project a win-win for prisoners and community

 \"The prisoners have acquired the skills and are satisfied that they have contributed to the valuable Community Partnership Program,\" said Mrs. Griffiths . \".

 \"Normally our community program is for low security inmates, but it is very successful that the correctional staff are very eager to do something for the high security staff.

 \"Alan Brogan, senior correctional officer for the high security forces, said the prisoners were\" eager to get mustard \"and expressed gratitude for their employment.

-The fabric bag features a unique logo designed by UCOL student Talula Hodder.
+The fabric custom backpacks features a unique logo designed by UCOL student Talula Hodder.